briancaffey/briancaffey.github.io/resume.md

     -   Coursework focused on Real Analysis and Abstract Algebra; served as a Teaching Assistant for an introductory-level course of advanced mathematics; additional coursework in Microeconomics
 	-   One semester of advanced Chinese language courses at Fudan University in Shanghai as a St. Mary’s College Asia Study Abroad Scholarship recipient (sophomore year)
-	-   One semester of academic study at Peking University in Beijing with concurrent research internship at Financial Times, Beijing Bureau (senior year)
+	-   One semester of academic study at Peking University in Beijing with concurrent research internship at the Financial Times Beijing Bureau (senior year)
 	-   GPA: 3.88 (on a 4.0 scale); inducted into the Phi Beta Kappa Society; awarded Magna Cum Laude honors; Saint Mary’s Scholar and Dean’s List

-Skills
+Skills and Interests
 ------

-* Languages: Fluency in Mandarin Chinese; proficiency in French
+* Languages: Fluency in written and spoken Mandarin Chinese; proficiency in French
-* Python: Experienced with programming fundamentals and Python libraries for data science including NumPy, pandas, SciPy and Scikit-learn
+* Python: Experienced with Python programming and Python libraries for data science included in the Anaconda distribution including NumPy, pandas, SciPy, Scikit-learn and Natural Language Tool Kit (NLTK)
+* Web Skills: Experienced with PhantomJS for web automation and BeautifulSoup for web scraping, HTML, CSS, JavaScript, git
+* Operating Systems: Linux and bash scripting, Windows 10, OS X, Docker, virtual machines, virtual environments
+* Google SketchUp: 3D architectural modeling
+* Blender: 3D modeling, physics simulations and video editing
+* Video Production: Produced educational YouTube series for law students
+* 3D Printing: Experienced with Prusa i3 3D printers and CURA software
-* WordPress: Experienced in the development of simple WordPress websites with advanced plug-in integration
+* WordPress: Experienced in the development of WordPress websites with plug-ins
-* Hobbies: Distance running, chess, classical guitar, Raspberry Pi and Arduino